desmos-labs/desmos/x/posts/spec/02-concepts.md

 Address of the post author.

 ### Conversation ID (optional)
-The ID of the original post of the conversation.
-This ID identifies the parent post (if existent) where the conversation started.
+In order to be able to display a conversation properly, you can use the conversation id to specify the id of the post that should be considered as the first post of the conversation itself.
+As an example, if a thread is started then all posts referring to that thread should have the same conversation, even if they are answering other posts.
+This is to make sure they can be connected to the original conversation and displayed within it.

 ### Referenced Posts
 Referenced posts are represented by a `PostReference` structure.